 Dogs with hind leg weakness can struggle to stand up and push themselves up off the ground.
 Dog boots can be worn to provide your dog with additional traction.
 Dog boots and traction socks help your dog to better grip the floor as they stand.
 Pets needing additional assistance to stand up can use a simple rear support leash.
 A rear support leash easily slips up your dog’s legs so that you can gently guide your dog to stand.

 If your dog is unable to stand, it’s recommended to turn your dog over to the opposite side every 4 hours to prevent muscle damage from too much pressure.
 Massage and grooming can be helpful to stimulate the muscles and promote blood supply and movement through the hindlimbs.
-A dog that is unable to get up unaided that has not already had a diagnosis by a veterinarian is a medical emergency and veterinary assistance should be sought immediately.
+A dog that is unable to get up unaided and has not already had a diagnosis by a veterinarian is a medical emergency, and veterinary assistance should be sought immediately.

 How To Help Your Dog Walk

 Hind leg weakness is debilitating for a dog and their family.
-Luckily paralysis doesn’t have to be an end-of-life decision.
+Luckily, paralysis doesn’t have to be an end-of-life decision.
 Dogs with weak back legs need proper support.
 Dog wheelchairs provide the rear support your dog needs to stand up and walk on their own.
 Contrary to popular belief, a dog doesn’t have to be paralyzed to use a wheelchair.
 Dogs can use a wheelchair and still walk using all four legs.
-A dog cart provides the hind leg support your pet needs to enjoy their daily walk, get outside for potty breaks, and to play.
+A dog mobility cart provides the hind leg support your pet needs to enjoy their daily walk, get outside for potty breaks, and to play.

 Slings are another effective way to walk your dog and are regularly used in the treatment of hospitalized veterinary patients during their recovery.
 Ask your veterinarian to show you how to use a sling without causing pain or too much pressure on the bladder.
 Toileting can be a two-person job when using a sling.